Short on time? Here’s the best password manager in 2020:

 While Dashlane Premium is slightly more expensive than a few other competitors, you can take advantage of this exclusive 25% off SafetyDetectives promo code — enter SAFETYD25 at checkout.
 Also, all plans come with a 30-day money-back guarantee, so there’s no risk in trying it out.

-If you’re looking for an all-in-one password manager, you should try Dashlane first.
+If you’re looking for an all-in-one password manager, you’ll probably love Dashlane.
 As we saw in our in-depth Dashlane review, it comes with many advanced features — such as Dark Web Monitoring and a VPN — but it doesn’t forget the basics, either.
 Dashlane’s intuitive interface, convenient Password Changer, and zero-knowledge protocol make this the best password manager on the market for most users in 2020.

-2. Keeper — Best Value for Security + Encrypted File Sharing
+3. Keeper — Best for Encrypted File Sharing

 Keeper is one of the most sophisticated password managers out there.
 It’s got everything an easy-to-use password manager needs, and it comes with powerful security and encryption features for people requiring extra protection.